OCN-682-UH/Poppinga/Week_06/Lectures/Week06_notes.md

 code chunks Next Time - Working with figures and tables - Themes - Advanced Outputs

+###### Review

-Review If I want to convert Feb 28 2021 10:05:50 to a date, what function do I use?
+If I want to convert Feb 28 2021 10:05:50 to a date, what function do I use?
+mdy_hms(dates)

 #### What is Quarto?

 Analyze.
 Share.
 Reproduce.
 You have a story to tell with data—tell it with Quarto.
+\* can use multiple languages in the exact same script \* feed in code to Quarto document and it will convert to HTML, etc.

-Quarto provides a unified authoring framework for data science, combining your code, its results, and your prose.
-Quarto documents are fully reproducible and support dozens of output formats, like PDFs, Word files, presentations, and more.
+**Quarto provides a unified authoring framework for data science, combining your code, its results, and your prose.
+Quarto documents are fully reproducible and support dozens of output formats, like PDFs, Word files, presentations, and more.**

 1)  For communicating to decision-makers, who want to focus on the conclusions, not the code behind the analysis.

+- make a document with all the code, and then hide the code

 2)  For collaborating with other data scientists (including future you!), who are interested in both your conclusions, and how you reached them (i.e. the code).

+- all code and output in the same place

 3)  As an environment in which to do data science, as a modern-day lab notebook where you can capture not only what you did, but also what you were thinking.

+- Jupiter notebook

 ##### Change your mental mode

-Source to Output Take notes in same place as your code
+Source to Output –\> Take notes in same place as your code. \* everything goes into Quarto: hypotheses, figures, plots, etc.

 #### Quarto is broken into 4 major parts:

-- Metadata
+- Metadata (top)
-- Text
+- Text (what we want to write about our code)
 - Code
 - Output